janneengestoft/birc-project/README.md

 If you did not do so when you installed Anaconda, you should download and instll Visual Studio Code.
 VS code is great for developing scripts and editing text files.
 Once you have installed VS code, you should install the "Remote Development" extension.
 You do that by clicking the funny squares in the left bar and search for "Remote Development".
 Once installed you can click the small green square in the lower left corner to connect to the cluster.
 Select "Connect current window to host" then "Add new SSH host", then type `<your_cluster_username>@login.genome.au.dk`, then select the config file `.ssh/config`.
 Now you can click the small green square in the lower left corner to connect to the cluster by selecting `login.genome.au.dk`.
 It may take a bit, but once it is done installing a remote server, you will have acces to the files in your home folder on the cluster.

+## Backup on the cluster

+Your files on the cluster are not backed up!
+If you want to backup files you need to put them in a folder called BACKUP.

 ## Jupyter on the cluster

 Jupyter is a notebook environment where you can easily combine text, code and plots.
 You can read about Jupyter [here](https://jupyter.org/).